csanborn/weather-demo/README.md

-This app displays a 7-day weather forecast for any city you serch for.
+This app displays a 7-day weather forecast for any city you search for.

 To get started,